mattboentoro/ThisOrThatDocumentation/README.md

 #### Verdict
 Since I want to make the system scalable, I decided to use the SQS approach.

-#### UpdateRating Lambda Function (Worker Function) Logic
-- Decided to get the difference in the ratings of the players.
-In case of parallel processing, we can get away with not-so-up-to-date player rating.
-This reduces the need for constantly reading from the database for latest rating.

-Initially, when user is getting the list of player, we can give them the rating of the players too.
-This allows the user to "cache" the player rating.

-When the user is selecting, these informations are passed:
-- Winning player ID
-- Losing player ID
-- Winning player rating
-- Losing player rating
-- Room ID (as different room might have different player ID)

-This allows the API to pass through the information to SQS, which can compute the new rating by incrementing the old result with the result obtained by this function

-If we are getting the new rating from here, we can't use the "cache" since it will only trigger the rating change from the last items processed.
-We need to use the up-to-date rating, which will increase the DB read in this case. (rewrite)

 ## Helpful links that helped me during the project: